w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-user-agents

+##### Guidance When Applying “user agents” to Non-Web Documents and Software

 See the [guidance on user agent in the Key Terms section](http://w3c.github.io/wcag2ict/#wcag2ict-def_useragent).

 #### dfn-user-interface-components

+##### Guidance When Applying “user interface components” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary, replacing the example with “Example: A software program has 2 controls: a text field for entering a file name and a drop down list box for choosing a folder.
 Each is a user interface component with a name that is settable by the software.”